 How Much Does App Development Planning Cost?

 Pre-planning depends on the agency, but project management as a whole will usually cost 15% of the total design and development hours.

 Every company does a different amount of pre-planning, research, and discovery.
-We always try to get a couple dozen hours or research, discovery, and scope definition done before we begin a project because it makes for a much more solid final product, but even then, research varies a ton.
+We always try to get a couple of dozen hours or research, discovery, and scope definition finished before we begin a project because it makes for a much more solid final product, but even then, research varies a ton.
 Some partners will come to us with concrete evidence proving product-market fit.
 Other partners will get together for lengthy discovery meetings where we iron out every single detail.
-Still others will need us to do some extra research into certain technologies or markets before continuing.
+Still, others will need us to do some extra research into certain technologies or markets before continuing.

 However, there’s certainly a strong correlation between complexity and planning.
 Simple apps usually don’t need as much pre-planning, whereas extremely complex apps will need lots of it.
 That’s why we use a special process to distill all the information into a detailed project blueprint called a spec sheet.
 That way, we get all the planning done early and have a guide during development.
 It helps us measure twice and cut once, and many other agencies use similar strategies to make planing worth the price tag (if they don’t have some form of very detailed project blueprint, run the other way).

 Learn more about the spec sheet process in this video!

 However, each company is different.
 A freelance developer will likely do much less research, whereas a massive firm will probably have an entire team dedicated to researching each piece of the app.
 It depends on your app and your team.
 That’s why it’s important to budget about 15% of your app development cost for project management and planning.
 If your app is cheaper, so is the planning.